act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 #### Inapplicable example 5

-Element with ARIA attribute, where element isn't HTML or SVG
+`aria-hidden` state on an element that is not an HTML or SVG element

  ```html
   <math aria-hidden="true"></math>
 ```